Generated regional South Fork Eel redwood river scene; not an exact location photo

 Useful for upper South Fork flow context, but not a full access map.

-Redway and Garberville corridor
+Redway and Garberville area

 Confirm public parking and land boundaries before fishing bars.